jrihon/thesis/chapters/05_chapter/05_futureperspective.typ

 //
 //
 === Nucleobase modifications for Ducque
 The Ducque model builder resolved a big issue in the field of XNA modeling.
-The challenge was to figure out a model builder that makes it possible to accept all kinds of modifications without limits.
-This means accepting sugar, linker and nucleobase modifications, without constraining the user.
+The challenge was to figure out a model builder that makes it possible to accept all kinds of modifications.
+This means accepting sugar, linker and nucleobase modifications, without limiting the user.
 //Because I couldn't account for all modifications in the field, a unique feature of the software should provide users to implement their own chemistries.
 A unique feature of the software should be to provide users to implement their own chemistries.
 So far, any model builder 'on the market' only provided builds of experimentally determined structures and only provides builds with preset chemistries given by the maintainers.